Hagi17/Public/turingmachine/readme.md

 *&lt;input&gt;*         if this single character is read, the transition will be triggered
 *&lt;output&gt;*        single character to be written onto the tape
 *&lt;move&gt;*          Move the Head: &lt; (go left), &gt; (go right) or - (stay)
+*&lt;internal&gt;*      Execute an internal Function before the state-Transition
 *&lt;newstate&gt;*      next state; any case-sensitive string
 *!*                      indicates a breakpoint, where the machine will halt

 '\*' reads any character, '\_' reads an empty field
 '\*' writes no character, '\_' writes an empty field

-Sub-TM: for &lt;state&gt;/&lt;newstate&gt; use name/state, where name is the name of the sub-TM
+Sub-TM: for &lt;state&gt;/&lt;newstate&gt; use name/state, where name is the name of the sub-TM or the specified prefix
+Internal Functions:  they can also be specified as newstates, that way you need a transition from that state

 ---